 Not taking advantage of the entire offer period: The 0% offer is available as soon as your card is approved, not from when you make your first purchase.
 So if your card offers a 0% offer for 12 months but you don’t make a purchase or any repayments for the three months, you’ll only have nine months of your interest free period left to make use of.
 If you have to make a large purchase, make it as soon as you get your credit card, and start making repayments to make the most of the interest free period.

-Can you get a balance transfer and purchases credit card with bad credit?
+Advantages and disadvantages of a balance transfer and purchases credit card